dNationCloud/kubernetes-monitoring/docs/AWS_doc.md

 ![log_in](images/aws_log_in.png)

-- Search for the dNation Kubernetes Monitoring container by entering the search term “dNation kubernetes monitoring container” in the search bar at the top.
+- Search for the dNation Kubernetes Monitoring by entering the search term “dNation kubernetes monitoring” in the search bar at the top.

-- Select the dNation Kubernetes Monitoring  container in the list of search results.
+- Select the dNation Kubernetes Monitoring in the list of search results.